 As for references, the best by far is Ran's book, To the Ends of the Earth,, which is out there cheaply from various book sellers.
 Ran DOES have a website with summary information about the expedition as well as some photos.
 The SPRI "Freeze Frame" collection mentioned above has many photos from the entire history of the expedition.
 The 1980-81 issues of Antarctic contain contemporary news articles and photos (including those mentioned above) from the Antarctic crossing.

 Several final notes: first, when the American addition of Ran's book came out, I was rather surprised that it contained no photos from Pole, as many of them had been on display at the Los Angeles trade show.
 I contacted Ran, and he replied that many of the expedition photos had been turned over to the Scott Polar Research Institute.
 Of course at the time it would have been impossible to see the photos without making a trip to Cambridge, England (I'd previously visited the SPRI in December 1977).
 Fortunately, many of them are now available online.

 Also, I found some discrepancies between the book To the Ends of the Earth and other contemporary accounts, namely in the Antarctic geographical locations and distances traveled.
 In all cases on these pages I used the latitudes/longitudes from Ran's book.
 As for the travel distances, I think that the book used a mixture of statute and nautical miles; in all cases where I couldn't determine otherwise I used statute miles on these pages.

 Lastly, Ran frequently bemoaned the fact that his 1981-82 winter in the Arctic was much warmer than usual, and the resultant ice was much thinner and melted much earlier than usual.
-But I must compare the conditions he encountered with the increasingly ice-poor Arctic Ocean we are seeing in 1913.
+But I must compare the conditions he encountered with the increasingly ice-poor Arctic Ocean we are seeing in the present century.